 Lexapro is a brand name prescription medication that is also sold under the generic name escitalopram.

-The medication belongs to a type of antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs), which were first approved by the U.S. Food and Drug Administration in 1986; Lexapro received approval in 2002.
+It belongs to a type of antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs).
+SSRIs were first approved by the U.S. Food and Drug Administration in 1987; Lexapro was approved l in 2002.

-Other common SSRIs include citalopram (Celexa), escitalopram oxalate (Cipralex), sertraline (Zoloft), and fluoxetine (Prozac).
+Other common SSRIs include citalopram (Celexa), , sertraline (Zoloft), and fluoxetine (Prozac).

-Lexapro is commonly used for the treatment of major depressive disorder (MDD) and generalized anxiety disorder in adults and is only the second antidepressant in the United States to be approved for the treatment of MDD in adolescents between the ages of 12 and 17.
+Lexapro is commonly used for major depressive disorder (MDD) and generalized anxiety disorder (GAD) in adults.It is only the second antidepressant in the United States to be approved for MDD in adolescents between the ages of 12 and 17.

 How does Lexapro work?